 I think failing to let go is a mistake.
 And here’s why:

 - Managers hate writing them.
 Even the best managers hate them, regardless of the form you use.
-Too much work for what they get out of it.
+They’re too much work for what managers get out of them.

-- Employee hate receiving them.
-Regardless of how great of a manager you have, the process of the once a year sit down is riddled with anxiety and angst.
+- Employees hate receiving them.
+Regardless of how great of a manager you have, the process of the once-a-year sit-down is riddled with anxiety and angst.

 - HR hates administering them.
 It’s an enormous black hole of time and energy, and no one loves you for doing it.

-- There is no evidence that traditional performance appraisals have any impact on performance, good or bad.
-At least I’ve not found anyone who has any data either way.
+- There’s no evidence that traditional performance appraisals have any impact on performance, good or bad.

 Thank you Jason!
 I concur and see that you have hit the five things that I see as being wrong with performance appraisals.
 As a hiring manager, I have never found them to be of value to either me or my direct report.
 Yes, they are extremely time consuming and frankly I have even seen them be counterproductive in some instances.
 I have found that continuous feedback and coaching throughout the year to be much more effective and timely.
 The only thing I can reconcile in my mind about PAs is that they make determining the percentage of pay increase a bit easier when it comes time for raises, and even at that, they don't really tell the entire "story."